CurveDocs/curve-resources/docs/reward-gauges/boosting-your-crv-rewards.md

 * $B$ is your rewards boost (if it's more than 2.5 it just equals 2.5).
 * $d$ is the value you deposit, in USD.
-* $D$ is the total value deposited to the pool/vault, in USD.
+* $D$ is the total value deposited to the pool's reward gauge, in USD.
 * $v$ is the amount of veCRV you have (vote weight).
 * $V$ is the total veCRV in the system (total vote weight) click [here](https://classic.curve.fi/usecrv) to find the current amount.